Flexible AC transmission system: History

 When AC won the war of the currents in the late 19th century, and electric grids began expanding and connecting cities and states, the need for reactive compensation became apparent.
 While AC offered benefits with transformation and reduced current, the alternating nature of voltage and current lead to additional challenges with the natural capacitance and inductance of transmission lines.
 Heavily loaded lines consumed reactive power due to the line's inductance, and as transmission voltage increased throughout the 20th century, the higher voltage supplied capacitive reactive power.
 As operating a transmission line only at it surge impedance loading (SIL) was not feasible, other means to manage the reactive power was needed.

 A mercury-arc Valve used for high-voltage power electronics.

-Synchronous Machines were commonly used at the time for generators, and could provide some reactive power support, however were limited due to the increase in losses it caused.
+Synchronous machines were commonly used at the time for generators, and could provide some reactive power support, however were limited due to the increase in losses it caused.
 They also became less effective as higher voltage transmissions lines moved loads further from sources.
 Fixed, shunt capacitor and reactor banks filled this need by being deployed where needed.
 In particular, shunt capacitors switched by circuit breakers provided an effective means to managing varying reactive power requirements due to changing loads.
 However, this was not without limitations.

 Shunt capacitors and reactors are fixed devices, only able to be switched on and off.
 This required either a careful study of the exact size needed, or accepting less than ideal effects on the voltage of a transmission line.
 The need for a more dynamic and flexible solution was realized with the mercury-arc valve in the early 20th century.
 Similar to a vacuum tube, the mercury-arc valve was a high-powered rectifier, capable of converting high AC voltages to DC.
 As the technology improved, inverting became possible as well and mercury valves found use in power systems and HVDC ties.
 When connected to a reactor, different switching pattern could be used to vary the effective inductance connected, allow for more dynamic control.
 Arc valves continued to dominate power electronics until the rise of solid-state semiconductors in the mid 20th century.

 As semiconductors replaced vacuum tubes, the thyristor created the first modern FACTs devices in the Static VAR Compensator (SVC).
 Effectively working as a circuit breaker that could switch on in milliseconds, it allowed for quickly switching capacitor banks.
 Connected to a reactor and switched sub-cycle allowed the effective inductance to be varied.
 The thyristor also greatly improved the control system, allowing an SVC to detect and react to faults to better support the system.
-The thyristor dominated the FACTs and HVDC world until the late 20th century, when the IGBT began to match its power ratings.
+The thyristor dominated the FACTs and HVDC world until the late 20th century, when the Insulated-Gate Bipolar Transistors (IGBT) began to match its power ratings.